Contact mechanics: An overview of the GW model

 In this definition $\Psi$ represents the micro-roughness in a state of complete plasticity and only one statistical quantity, the rms slope, is needed which can be calculated from surface measurements.
 For $\Psi < \frac{2}{3}$, the surface behaves elastically during contact.

 In both the Greenwood-Williamson and Mikic models the load is assumed to be proportional to the deformed area.
 Hence, whether the system behaves plastically or elastically is independent of the applied normal force.

 An overview of the GT model

-The model proposed by Greenwood and Tripp (GT), extended the GW model to contact between two rough surfaces.
+The model proposed by John A. Greenwood and John H. Tripp (GT), extended the GW model to contact between two rough surfaces.
 The GT model is widely used in the field of elastohydrodynamic analysis.